que-rb/que/docs/recurring_jobs.md

   end
 end

 In the same way that standard jobs destroy themselves after finishing without error if you haven't destroyed them, recurring jobs reenqueue themselves.
+You can also call destroy if you want a recurring job to stop itself at some point.

+You can override the interval to the next job by passing an interval option to reenqueue.

 Note that in order for these jobs to work, you must have a job table with a run_at column.